 Display name of the device from which you want to copy the baseline

-Associate Authorization Profiles with Computer System CI (Devices) for access control
+Associate user groups with Computer System CI (Devices) for access control

-Name of the Authorization Profile on the presentation servers to associate with the devices that are created as a result of the policy
+Name of the user group on the child servers to associate with the devices that are created as a result of the policy

-You can provide Authorization Profile names, separated by commas.
-The Authorization Profile names are case sensitive.
+You can provide multiple group names, separated by commas.
+The user group names are case sensitive.